Plombo/showmiiwads/ShowMiiWads/Readme.txt

 -----------------------------------------------------------------------------------------
 Changelog:

+Version 1.1b
+	- Fixed a bug with slang files, so external translations can be loaded again
+	- Fixed crashes caused by old ShowMiiWads.cfg Files

 Version 1.1
 	- 64 bit Version is now available
 	- Improved speed.
 Now, information is loaded at application startup and saved in a file.